jfldsfjldsf/idk/README.md

 <p align="center">
   an indev ubg project made to be clean and easy to use. with over 500 games from 2 different stores, 40 apps, a blazing fast browser, extensive customization, and more, this is easily one of the best websites for school.
 </p>
+THIS IS A FORK FOR ME TO EXPERIMIENT ADS WITH PERMISSSION OF THE RIGHT FULL OWNER.

 <hr>